Lead scoring is essential to a well-oiled marketing and sales machine.

 For marketing teams, the number one goal is to send quality leads to the sales team — not just any lead that comes down the pipeline.
 When the leads aren’t panning out on the backend, you can bet that the marketing team is going to hear about it.

 For sales teams, everything comes down to productivity.
 Sales reps need to be able to spend their time engaging with prospects that are the most likely to convert.
 How reps spend their time is always a top priority for sales leadership.
-When they spend their time on low-quality prospects, it’s a problem for both the sales and marketing departments and can lead to strain in the workplace.
+When they spend their time on low-quality prospects, it’s a problem for both the sales team and marketing team and can lead to strain in the workplace.

 However, there are some nuances when it comes to lead scoring in HubSpot, Salesforce, Intercom, and any other CRM that can make it difficult for both marketing and sales teams to accurately score leads and identify the most promising opportunities in their system.